joshbegley/nyt-latest/README.md

-**The Briefing: Fulham 1 Palace 2 - Fulham 1 Palace 2 - How good was that team goal?
+**The Briefing: Fulham 1 Palace 2 - How good was that team goal?
 Was Munoz missed?
 How do they keep finding a way?**\
 `Matt Woosnam breaks down the talking points from the victory at Craven Cottage.`\
 https://nytimes.com/athletic/6870088/2025/12/07/palace-munoz-wharton-fulham/